A Castle, but Not…

 Seven Centuries of Change

-At the time of it’s establishment in the mid 13th century, Špilberk was indeed a castle by definition and a seat to royalty until the end of the 15th century, when it entered a period of decline.
+When it was established in the mid 13th century, Špilberk was indeed a castle by definition and a seat to royalty until the end of the 15th century.

 During the Thirty Years War, the fortifications of the castle and town were improved.
 This marked the beginning of the transformation from castle to fortress, a process which concluded in the mid 18th century and resulted in Špilberk becoming the largest and most important fortress in Moravia.